iterative/dvc.org/content/docs/start/data-and-model-versioning.md

 ### ⚙️ Expand to get an example dataset.

-Having initialized a project in the previous section, get the data file which we will be using later like this:
+Having initialized a project in the previous section, we can get the data file (which we'll be using later) like this:

 ```dvc
 $ dvc get https://github.com/iterative/dataset-registry \